If you read articles about how to make money online, you may know there are a few different ways to make money by filling out online surveys.

 It’s owned by a company called iGain LLC.
 Vindale’s paid survey community covers the United States, the U.K. Canada and Australia.

-The Vindale Research website itself doesn’t have much information about the company, other than to say that Vindale works to help companies improve their products through surveys on a variety of topics including:
+The Vindale Research website itself doesn’t have much information about the company, other than to say that Vindale works to help companies improve their products.

 - Cars and trucks